Kolin63/BetsAndRegrets/Dialogue.md

 07.0 Narrator: After the man was imprisoned, his body laid lifeless.
 He hadn't learned his lesson about being his own worst enemy.
 He served the devil for the rest of eternity.
 (After he loses)
 07.1 No...
 No. NOOOOO!!! (fades out as he becomes the devil's servant, game over screen)

-08.0 I guess it's something (when he wins a day, has max souls, earnings are above 2x exclusive)
+08.0 I guess it's something (when he wins a day, has max souls, earnings are above 5x exclusive)

 09.0 This game is rigged! (after he loses 3 times in a row, he has max souls)

 10.0 %*$@!
 (When he loses and no other conditions are met)
+     How am I supposed to get **10 MILLION** DOLLARS?

 11.0 I won!   (after he wins and no other conditions are met)
      Finally!

-13.0 How am I supposed to get **10 MILLION** DOLLARS?
-(When he loses and no other conditions are met)

 14.0 C'mon lucky 7!
 (When day 7 starts)